 Young specimens, and even sometimes adults occupying Radianthus crispa, have more of a medium brown color rather than orange and dark brown.

 This unusual individual was with a typical Amphiprion chrysopterus in a Stichodactyla mertensii.
 It had an uncharacteristic nearly all black tail and a black rather than orange dorsal fin.
 It almost looked as though it could have been a hybrid with Amphiprion tricinctus.
 Coincidentally, this same pinnacle reef had another Stichodactyla mertensii occupied by one typical A. chrysopterus and one dark variety A. tricinctus.
-This odd pairing has persisted for several years at least, and on at least two occasions, we have witnessed the A. tricinctus tending eggs.

 A year later, the hybrid still looked the same.